 Penzu, a mobile journaling app, also has a how-to guide for teaching people how to write a journal.

 In a highly digital world, journaling is sometimes considered a forgotten art.
 Penzu capitalizes on this fact by guiding cautious thinkers towards the ease of keeping a digital journal right on their smartphone.
 This is a guide that their ideal audience will find helpful, it will drive the right traffic to their website, and it gives the company a chance to promote their platform without a hard sell.

 If you’ve a lot of strong competitors in your field, potential customers might carry out a lot of research before deciding to pay for your products or services.
-You can catch them at this stage and help them through their buyer journey by creating buying guides or comparison pieces that are likely to show up on the SERPs for relevant searches.
+You can catch them at this stage and help them through their customer journey by creating buying guides or comparison pieces that are likely to show up on the SERPs for relevant searches.